Transpennine Route Upgrade

-There are three transpennine rail lines that connect Lancashire and Yorkshire.
-To the south of the Huddersfield line is the Hope Valley line which traverses even more difficult terrain including the 3.5 mi Totley Tunnel, and which in 2021 was allocated £137 million investment to improve capacity and connectivity between Manchester and Sheffield.
-To the north the Calder Valley line joins Manchester and Leeds via Rochdale and Bradford (where trains have to reverse).
+Since the closure of the Woodhead line, there are three remaining transpennine rail lines that connect Lancashire and Yorkshire.
+To the south of the Huddersfield line is the Hope Valley Line which traverses even more difficult terrain including the 3.5 mi Totley Tunnel, and which in 2021 was allocated £137 million investment to improve capacity and connectivity between Manchester and Sheffield.
+To the north the Calder Valley line connects Manchester and Leeds via Rochdale and Bradford (where trains have to reverse).
 This line has been strengthened to allow its use as a diversionary route while the Huddersfield line is upgraded.

 Reopening the Woodhead line as a potential alternative Pennine crossing was ruled out early on.
 The Skipton–East Lancashire Rail Action Partnership is a campaign that is seeking the reopening of the 12 mi railway line that used to run between the Lancashire town of Colne and the Yorkshire town of Skipton.
 This could provide an additional transpennine route for both a commuter service and a relief transpennine freight route.